Sue9104/web-manual/interface/user.md

 <span id='stat'></span>

 Task summary table, including workload, complete percentage and unfinished counts, is  divided into four parts by task categories (assignment, translation, review, issues).
-Click on blue unfinished numbers in the last column and they will take you to the items that have not been finished.
+Click on blue unfinished numbers in the last column and it will take you to the items that have not been finished.

 ![](/assets/dashboard.png)